prateeksarangi/ColabBoard/README.md

 * Self made Audio MCU with AudioApi on Chromium-Stack
 * Videostreams are shared SFU Style

-### Loadbalancer Setup/Configuration  ###
-To setup a loadbalancer just start a second Cognitive-collaboration server on a different server and change this parameters in your /config/config.json
-* "loadBalancerAuthKey": "key", //Change to the same loadBalancerAuthKey as the key on the master server
-* "isMaster": false,
-* "masterURL": "https://myCognitive-collaborationDomain.tl", //Change this to the URL of your main server
-* "enableLocalMCU": true

 Loadbalancing scheduling atm:
 * All users in the same room using the same loadbalancer (Rooms are not balanced over different servers)